opencv/opencv/modules/core/doc/basic_structures.rst

     :param beta: Optional delta added to the scaled values.

-The method converts source pixel values to the target datatype. ``saturate_cast<>`` is applied at the end to avoid possible overflows:
+The method converts source pixel values to the target data type. ``saturate_cast<>`` is applied at the end to avoid possible overflows:

 .. math::